mimvdb/regression-murtree/README.md

 # Regression MurTree
-This repository contains scripts to run experiments comparing the runtime of regression tree training algorithms
+This repository contains scripts to run experiments comparing the runtime of optimal regression tree training algorithms

-## Notes
-- OSRT can directly optimize for an objective without a depth constraint
-- OSRT will crash if regularization factor is set to 0

 # Linux
 ## Prerequisites